SAP-samples/cxii-commerce-extn/README.md

 -->

 ## Description
-SAP CX Intelligene & Incubation (CXII) Commerce extension is required to configure the tenant credentials in Commerce Backoffice.
+SAP CX Intelligence & Incubation (CXII) Commerce extension is required to configure the tenant credentials in Commerce Backoffice.
 This is required for enabling configurations for CXII UI components like SAP-samples/cxii-visual-search-ui-component

 ## Requirements